 A residential programme of 24 weekends over 2 years was started, giving young people with physical disabilities an opportunity to meet up and try a range of exciting, challenging activities.
-Activities include surfing, sailing, abseiling, disability sports such as wheelchair football and basketball, Arts and Crafts and Musical activities.
+Activities include surfing, sailing, abseiling, disability sports such as wheelchair football and basketball, Arts and Crafts and Music events.
 Via this programme, young people discover that they can achieve what they never thought possible, and this filters into their everyday lives, where they become more independent and autonomous.

 Another young woman was advised by her Careers Adviser at school that she should become a call centre operative as this would ensure she could sit down all day.
 Active8 supported her to pursue her aspiration of becoming a primary school teacher; she went to University and now is a qualified teacher.